Reactions to the Mishima Incident: Writers and Cultural figures

 Henry Miller stated that he did not believe Mishima's suicide was the result of his fanaticism.
 And he mentioned that he was intrigued by the fact that Mishima, a writer who had a strong interest in Western culture and thought and consciously adopted them, "devoted himself to defending Japan's unique traditions," and has expressed the view that the meaning of Mishima's death was "to awaken the Japanese people and direct their eyes to the beauty and effectiveness inherent in the traditional lifestyle of their homeland," and that Mishima sacrificed everything to save his country.
 Also he stated, "Was there anyone in Japan who could sense more keenly than Mishima the various dangers facing Japan, which is following Western thought?" and that Mishima had a "spirit of refusal to submit" to Western "progressivism," in which ultimately awaited mass destructive death, "the death of the whole earth."

-How much poison is in our immature Western thought about progress, efficiency, safety, and so on?
-It is time for the whole world to see this, whether fascist, communist, or democrat.
-The Western world has promoted superficial comfort and progress, but the price paid for all of it is too high.
-(Omitted) He (Mishima) appealed for dignity, self-respect, true brotherhood, self-trust, love of nature instead of efficiency, patriotism instead of ultra-nationalism, and he wanted to restore the Emperor as a symbol of leadership, as opposed to the characterless, mindless masses that blindly follow the ever-changing ideology obtained endorsement from political theorists.